 - 8.9.1 This report has considered the potential noise effects that could arise due to the Project at the closest NSR to the Project.
 The assessment has taken account of applicable planning policy and current guidance. - 8.9.2 An assessment of construction noise and vibration from the Project has been undertaken.
-The results show that as the worst-case construction noise level is below the lower threshold of 65 dB day and 55 dB evening, the potential impact to the nearest NSR is negligible during these periods.
-Given the long distance from the Project to the nearest NSR, construction vibration activities will not be perceptible (negligible adverse impact). - 8.9.3 An assessment of noise emissions from the proposed substation has been undertaken based on specification and assumed library noise emission data and a computer-based noise model.
-The results of this modelling exercise were compared against the existing noise environment on the site in accordance with BS 4142, BS8233 and against the requirements of ABC.
+The results indicate that as the worst-case construction noise level is below the lower threshold of 65 dB day and 55 dB evening, the potential impact to the nearest NSR is negligible during these periods.
+Given the large separation distance from the Project to the nearest NSR, construction vibration activities will not be perceptible (negligible adverse impact).

+- 8.9.3 An assessment of noise emissions from the proposed substation has been undertaken based on specification and assumed library noise emission data and a computer-based noise model.
+The results of this modelling exercise were compared against the existing noise environment on the site in accordance with BS 4142 and against the requirements of ABC.
 The assessment indicates that the proposed substation would not cause an adverse impact at nearby receptors. - 8.9.4 It is not anticipated that there will be any cumulative impacts, in terms of noise and vibration associated with the construction phase and the completion of the Development.
-During construction, the cumulative worst case traffic movements for a period of three months is lower than an increase of 25% of baseline traffic data on A83.
-During the operational phase, the operation of the substation is very unlikely to result in significant increase in traffic volume, which will be cumulative with the impacts from other developments.
+During construction, the cumulative worst-case traffic movements is lower than an increase of 25% of baseline traffic data on A83.
+During the operational phase, the operation of the substation is very unlikely to result in significant increase in traffic volume.
 The noise impact, based on the potential traffic noise change, is therefore assessed as negligible. - 8.9.5 In light of the findings of the assessment, it is considered that no specific mitigation measures are required above those which are embedded within the proposed development.
+However, it is recommended the impact is reassessed by acoustic consultants as manufacturers' data become available.